 Last time I was in Toulouse, back in April, they were busy flight testing the Airbus A350-1000.
-I would walk home in the evenings and there she was, soaring high above, returning again and again as they had some fun with aborted landings.
+I would walk home in the evenings and there she was, soaring high above, returning again and again while playing “oops, missed the runway.”

 Unfortunately, plane spotting at Toulouse-Blagnac requires a car, which I do not have.
 The pictures would have to wait until the Paris Air Show.

 But never enough obviously.